Frequently Asked Questions

 This will vary with the procedure you’ll have and the type and amount of physical work you do.
 Generally, sedentary “non-physical” occupations such as office work need only around 10 days off work whereas more physically demanding jobs require longer.

 When can I resume exercise or get back to the gym?

-What are the advantages of Polyurethane Foam-Covered Implants?
+What are the reported advantages of Polyurethane Foam-Covered Implants?

 Polyurethane Foam-Covered Silicone Implants – commonly called “Furries” – have been reported in a number of studies to DRAMATICALLY reduce the chances of the commonest complications after Breast Augmentation that require repeat surgery: Capsular Contracture & Implant Displacement (implants moving from their original position).
-Unfortunately for patients, not all surgeons offer these.
+Not all surgeons offer these.